eza-community/eza/README.md

 - Several security fixes.
 - Support for `bright` terminal colours.
 - Many smaller bug fixes/changes!
+- Configuration `theme.yml` file for customization of colors and icons.

 ...and like, so much more that it became exhausting to update this all the time.
 Like seriously, we have a lot of good stuff.